 One Christmas, I somehow managed not to make enough icing – or maybe I put too much between the layers.
 I had no choice but to leave the sides without icing.
 It actually made a very pretty cake, as you could see the red layers – it looked very Christmasy.
 I think I may do that more often.

 Another beautiful way would be to slice the layers in half cross-wise, so that you have four thin layers.
 It is very pretty, but requires more icing.
 It is liked best by people who want a little cake with their icing.
 Either way, it is a fabulous topping for your cakes.
-I haven’t tried this yet, but I think I will next time I make this cake.
+I haven’t tried making it with the four thin layers yet, but I think I will next time I make this cake.
 Stay tuned for the photo.